harrow-css/2023-multithreading/README.md

 Threads are 20-30 minutes in length, and consist of around 8 sessions spread out over multiple weeks.

+Completing a thread to a satisfactory level (at the discretion of the boy running the thread) earns you 3.5 bytes (28 bits).
+Running a thread earns you 5 bytes (40 bits).

 ## Getting Started

 > Thread proposals for Spring 2024 are open until Dec 03, 2023!